10 Reasons Not to Plant the Sago Palm

 How to Take Care of a Sago Palm That Hasn't Been Maintained?

-The Internet does inform me that some plants will grow multi crowns, but does not say specifically what to do when growth is out of hand.
+The Internet does inform me that some plants will grow multi crowns.
+Usually, it is a male that will branch off.
+But the internet does not say specifically what to do when growth is out of hand.
 So I'm going to start cutting.
 I begin by cutting the leaves as close to the truck as possible.
 See photos below.

 Step-by-Step Sago Palm Trimming TutorialClick thumbnail to view full-size